Kassia13by/POD_task/pod_prompt.md

 ```

 ## Important Requirements
+Using the structured approach outlined above, systematically extract and format the data.
 Here are a few points that MUST keep in mind:
 1. The markdown table order I provided corresponds with the POD pdf cells.
 2. You must include all keys I provided in the example output, but you can add any other valuable information in POD.
 3. Give me all information in one .json file

 The PODs for the task are attached
-You MUST output in the format I specified!!
+The process of extracting data from PODs is akin to organizing ingredients for a recipe.
+Each detail contributes to the final dish: a clean, organized .json file.
+Thus, you MUST output in the format I specified!!